Past, Present, and Future of Bug Tracking in the Generative AI Era: AI-Powered Bug Tracking Framework

+\item \textbf{MCP Layer:} Situated centrally between the agents and the data stores, this layer functions as the integration broker.
+The \textit{MCP Server} mediates access between the agents in the layer above and the external systems or data layers below.
+It standardizes prompt templates and tool integrations, while managing the connection to the \textit{LLM API Provider} to supply the agents with inference capabilities.

+\item \textbf{Data Persistence Layer:} At the bottom, the architecture utilizes specialized storage solutions to maintain system state and knowledge.
+A \textit{Relational DB} stores structured data such as bug reports, developer lists, and metadata.
+A \textit{Vector DB} handles semantic data, including code embeddings, project documentation, and wikis.
+Finally, \textit{Blob Storage} is used for unstructured artifacts like screenshots, patch files, and verification results. \end{enumerate}

-In summary, the architecture provides a structured way to operationalize multiple LLM agents within a bug tracking system.
-By combining agent specialization with a central MCP for orchestration, we gain modularity, reproducibility, and governance.
-Agents can be updated, rolled back, or replaced independently; provenance for every recommendation is recorded; and HIL checkpoints are enforced where human judgment is required.
-Remaining system-level challenges include ensuring consistency of shared state across agents, managing prompt and model drift, verifying agent outputs at scale, and enforcing security and privacy policies.
-Addressing these will be key in future work to make multi-LLM bug tracking systems robust and production-ready.
+In summary, the architecture provides a structured way to operationalize multiple LLM agents.
+By organizing the system into logical layers—separating orchestration, agent logic, context management, and data persistence—we gain modularity, scalability, and governance.
+The A2A protocol, combined with the distinct MCP layer, ensures that, despite the distributed nature of the microservices, data access, inter-agent communication, and tool usage remain consistent and auditable.
+Remaining system-level challenges include ensuring state consistency across the orchestration layer and managing the latency of sequential agent interactions.
+Addressing these will be key in future work to make multi-LLM and multi-agent-powered bug tracking systems robust and production-ready.